 Liquidation- The basic theory behind Chapter 7 liquidation is you sell everything you have for the benefit of creditors.
 That means that you sell your stuff and use the proceeds of the sale to pay off your creditors.
 Whoever is not paid off at the end of the process gets discharged.
 In Chapter 7 it is the bankruptcy trustee’s job to find and sell assets for the benefit of creditors.
 That means that the trustee wants to find your stuff that is worth money so that he can sell it to pay your creditors.
-To help turn around your financial situation, turn to The Law Offices of Brad Weil in Carson, California today to schedule a free consultation.
+To help turn around your financial situation, turn to The Law Offices of Brad Weil in Carson and Corona, California today to schedule a free consultation.

 There are a series of state law exemptions that we use so that you can keep some of your stuff.
 If we exempt something from the bankruptcy estate it does not become part of the bankruptcy and you get to keep it